Skip to main content

 The Legality of Skill Gaming

-Skill-based gaming has a well-established legal, social and commercial history.
+Skill-based gaming has a well-established legal, social, and commercial history.
 From classic board games to major sports tournaments, games of skill have long offered participants a chance to compete based on one’s ability.
-Today, games of skill are available on most major media sites like AOL, MSN, and Yahoo, and are complemented by an emerging electronic sports (eSports) industry that lets professional gamers compete in popular video games with real money at stake.
+Today, games of skill are available on most major media sites like AOL, MSN, and Yahoo, and are complemented by the electronic sports (eSports) industry, which lets professional gamers compete in popular video games with real money at stake.

 Skillz is a platform that advances this trend, enabling skill-based multiplayer tournaments on mobile devices while offering gamers the ability to compete for real prizes.
-Games powered by Skillz take the clear distinction as being games of skill -- and not games of chance -- a difference which makes Skillz tournaments legal in the majority of the United States.
+Games powered by Skillz have the clear distinction of being games of skill -- and not games of chance -- a difference which makes Skillz tournaments legal in the majority of the United States, as well as most countries.

 Are Skill-based Tournaments Gambling?

-Cash-based tournaments in games of skill are not considered gambling because the generally accepted definition of gambling involves three specific things: (1) the award of a prize, (2) paid-in consideration (meaning entrants pay to compete) and (3) an outcome determined on the basis of chance.
+Cash-based tournaments in games of skill are not considered gambling because the generally accepted definition of gambling involves three specific things: (1) the award of a prize, (2) paid-in consideration (meaning entrants pay to compete), and (3) an outcome determined on the basis of chance.
 Without all three of these elements, a competition that rewards real prizes is not gambling.
-In the case of Skillz tournaments, outcomes are not determined by chance, but are rather achieved through a player’s skill or ability, making these tournaments legal in most U.S. states.
+In the case of Skillz tournaments, outcomes are not determined by chance, but are rather achieved through a player’s skill or ability.

 How are skill-based games different from chance-based games?